learning-thing/untitledExample/docs/Scene Tree/Main Tree.md

-In the root folder of the game, I file named "game.js" can be found, which defines the main scene-tree, meaning it contains the game objects and defines their parent objects.
+In the root folder of the game, a file named "game.js" can be found, which defines the main scene-tree, meaning it contains the game objects and defines their parent objects.

 There is a folder for every type of resource and the runtime will only look in the logical places.
 So that instead of full or relative paths, only filepaths to resouces shold be provided. game